jammus/lastfm-node/README.md

         Removes the listener for the specified event.

-- *update(method, track, options)*

-        Update nowPlaying or scrobble a track to authenticated user's plays.
-        Valid methods are 'nowplaying' and 'scrobble'.
-        Timestamp is a required option for scrobble requests.
-Timestamp is in unix time (seconds since 01-01-1970 and is in UTC time).

 Events:

 - *authorised(session)*

         Authorisation of session was successful.
         Note: Only emitted after a call to authorise().
 Keys supplied in the constructor are assumed to be valid.

+- *error(track, error)*

+        Ruh-roh.

+### LastFmUpdate

+    lastfm.update(method, session, options);

+Returns a `LastFmUpdate` instance.

+Valid methods are 'nowplaying' and 'scrobble'.

+A authorised `LastFmSession` instance is required to make a successful update.

+Options:

+- *track*

+        Track for nowplaying and scrobble requests.
+Uses same format as returned by `RecentTracksStream` events.

+- *timestamp*

+        Required for scrobble requests.
+Timestamp is in unix time (seconds since 01-01-1970 and is in UTC time).

+- *success*

+        Listener for `success` event.

+- *error*

+       Listener for `error` event.

+Events:

 - *success(track)*